Microsoft-community/Community-website/wiki/reinstalling-microsoft-store.md

 ## Method 2: Reinstalling Microsoft Store

-1. Launch Powershell as administrator by pressing <kbd>Win</kbd> + <kbd>X</kbd> and press "Powershell (Admin)" or by searching it up in the Start Menu then right click and hit "Run as Administrator".
-Either way you will be prompted with **U**ser **A**ccount **C**ontrol (UAC).
+1. Launch Powershell as administrator by either right-clicking the Windows Start Menu button or by pressing <kbd>Win</kbd> + <kbd>X</kbd> and press "Powershell (Admin)" or by searching it up in the Start Menu then right click and select "Run as Administrator".
+Either way you will be prompted with a User Account Control Prompt.
 Hit yes or enter an administrator's password to continue.

     <img src="img/reinstalling-microsoft-store/powershell.png" style="width:600px">

 2. Enter the command `Get-AppxPackage *windowsstore* | Remove-AppxPackage` and hit <kbd>Enter</kbd>.

+> This command will remove Microsoft Store and it is irreversible, the nest command will install Microsoft Store back.

     <img src="img/reinstalling-microsoft-store/removingmicrosoftstore.png" style="width:600px">

-3. After the command finished, enter the command `Get-AppXPackage *WindowsStore* -AllUsers | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}` and hit <kbd>Enter</kbd>.
+3. After the command finishes, enter the command `Get-AppXPackage *WindowsStore* -AllUsers | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}` and hit <kbd>Enter</kbd>.

     <img src="img/reinstalling-microsoft-store/installingmicrosoftstore.png" style="width:600px">

 4. After everything your Powershell should look like this.
-If it looks anything else rather than this, you have encountered an error and should run the [SFC and DISM tool](troubleshooting.md) to check your system files and then run the command again.
+If it looks different or displays some kind of error, check if there are any typing mistakes made.
+If you are still having issues, it's worth trying some more [general troubleshooting steps](troubleshooting.md), and then walk through this guide again.

     <img src="img/reinstalling-microsoft-store/afterinstallingmicrosoftstore.png" style="width:600px">